sboomi/exploradome_tangram/README.md

 ### Trigram Preprocessing
 Data Augmentation:
-- contrast changes
+- Contrast changes
-- blurring (applied after contrast change)
+- Blurring (applied after contrast change)
 => already in folder train_full and test_full

 ImageDataGenerator with TensorFlow:
-- rescale: normalisation - Rescale 1./255 is to transform every pixel value from range [0,255] -> [0,1]
+- Rescale: 1./255 is to transform every pixel value from range [0,255] -> [0,1]
-- split train_full or train_balanced dataset to train and validation dataset (= 30% of train dataset)
+- Split train_full or train_balanced dataset to train and validation dataset (= 30% of train dataset)

 ### Trigram Model